 Having a legitimate shot at becoming a Penn Quaker out of high school means that you will need near-perfect grades and test scores.
 Even then, single-digit acceptance rates ensure that even many high school superstars will meet rejection.
 Fortunately, if UPenn remains your dream school, there is always the option of trying to enter this Philly-based Ivy as a transfer student.
-The following blog will reveal the UPenn transfer acceptance rate as well other essential pieces of information like the UPenn transfer deadline, the requirements/checklist for applicants, the UPenn transfer decision date and much more.
+The following blog will reveal the UPenn transfer acceptance rate as well as other essential pieces of information like the UPenn transfer deadline, the UPenn transfer requirements, the UPenn transfer decision date, and much more.

 UPenn Transfer Acceptance Rate